How To Install An Insulated Floating Subfloor System

 The product itself is actually made like engineered wood floors with a whole lot of pressure compressing a bunch of wood chips together.
 Afterwards, it’s all sealed up tight with a waterproof glue.
 For an extra layer of protection, there is a raised polyethylene moisture barrier that allows for any condensation or moisture that’s captured underneath to dry adequately and without harm to those items on top of it.

 One thing to keep in mind though, just like any other flooring material, you need to let the panels acclimate in the room for at least 24 hours before you start working with it.
 Oh, that’s right, forgot to tell you that they come in panels that are easy to work with and approximately 2-foot square.
 The panels actually lock together like regular tongue and groove floors to make for easy installation with no additional steps like glue required.
 So you won’t even need a hardwood flooring contractor, you can do it all yourself.
+And this of course makes cleaning the floor a lot easier than cleaning a concrete one.
+You can find cheap vacuums for hardwood floors at piratically any store nowadays.

 This particular system is called a floating subfloor system because it doesn’t actually get attached to the concrete with glue or nails.
 It just sort of “floats” on top of the concrete.
 This is actually really good in this type of environment because it allows for the entire floor to contract and expand with temperature/moisture changes.